- Year 6 maths overview (242KB)

 How we plan maths

-The Early Years team use Herts For Learning (HFL) ‘Essential Foundations for Counting’ and ‘Development Matters in the Early Years Foundation Stage (EYFS)’ for planning mathematical opportunities.
+In addition to the above, The Early Years team uses “Development Matters in the Early Years Foundation Stage (EYFS)” for planning mathematical opportunities.
 This ensures that our children experience continuity in teaching styles and pedagogy.

-ESSENTIAL maths provide the long term overview of the teaching sequence and day to day short term plans.
-Teachers annotate against these plans to ensure that the learning opportunities are relevant to the needs of their class.
+These materials provide the long term overview of the teaching sequence and day to day ideas for short term planning.

 Implementation – how we teach maths